 The syndicate's underwriting strategy is focused on the profitability of business, a key performance indicator being the level of absolute profit achieved.
-In 2020, which saw several significant catastrophe events and COVID-19, the syndicate generated a profit of £49,930,000 (2019: £23,834,000) at a combined ratio of 93.7% (2019: 99.8%).
+In 2023, despite several catastrophe events and the further enhancement of reserves for the expected change in the UK Personal Injury Discount Rate, the syndicate generated a profit of £134,555,000 (2022: £38,356,000) at a combined ratio of 84.8% (2022: 91.3%).

 The other key financial performance indicator is the investment return achieved compared with the benchmark set by the board.
-Given the nature of the syndicate's business, 68% of its investment portfolio is denominated in US dollars.
-The 2020 calendar year investment return on this portfolio was 2.54% (2019: 3.60%), compared with a benchmark of 2.58% (2019: 3.55%).
+Given the nature of the syndicate's business, 80% of its investment portfolio is denominated in US dollars.
+The 2023 calendar year investment return on this portfolio was 4.10% (2022: -0.12%), compared with a benchmark of 4.17% (2022: -3.41%).
+Following increases in global interest rates these are now working through into the syndicate's investment returns.